-Although chapters 7-10 of Digital Marketing Guidebook provide an in-depth treatment of each of the four components of the IDM Strategic Model, dedicating an entire chapter to each component, at this stage of the book it seems helpful to provide a little more information about the Model to aid comprehension.
+Although Chapters 7-10 of this book provide an in-depth treatment of each of the four components of the IDM Strategic Model, dedicating an entire chapter to each component, we thought it’d be helpful to provide a little more information about the Model to aid comprehension.

 Following is a brief summary of each of the four components of the IDM Strategic Model.